 Has Atlantis always been considered to be an invention?
 No. In Antiquity, the Middle Ages, the Renaissance and Baroque, Atlantis usually was considered to be a real place.
 Only around 1800 the academic opinion started to shift towards the interpretation as invention.

-Are there academicians who consider Atlantis to be real?
-Yes, there always have been academicians who considered the possibility that Atlantis was a real place, and such academicians still exist today.
+Are there academics who consider Atlantis to be real?
+Yes, there always have been academics who considered the possibility that Atlantis was a real place, and such academics still exist today.
 Among them names such as Alexander von Humboldt, August Boeckh, Wilhelm Christ, Theodor Gomperz, Wilhelm Brandenstein, Massimo Pallottino, Spyridon Marinatos, John V. Luce, Eberhard Zangger, Herwig Görgemanns.

 Which picture of Atlantis should we make in our minds?
 If Atlantis existed then it was probably a much smaller island with a less ancient civilization.
 Maybe it was situated in the Mediterranean sea.
 The hypothesis about the islands of Crete and Santorini being Atlantis have their difficulties but to create a picture of what is realistically possible, this hypothesis is very well-suited.
 The same is valid for the hypothesis of Troy being Atlantis.

 By this introduction the reader is now enabled to find his own way through the extensive literature about Atlantis.
 While doing so, the reader will realize step by step why this short introduction made this or that statement with this or that words, and that the reader was well-informed by this short but precise introduction.
 Successful findings!